-For pupils with known medical conditions, staff will make contact with the parent/carer in advance of the trip.
+For pupils with known medical conditions, staff will contact the parent/carer in advance of the trip.
 This will ensure that they are fully briefed to ensure that there are adequate quantities of medication available, that the pupil's condition is stable, and which emergency details are required should the pupil need to have additional support.
-This is documented for the Group Leader.
+This is documented for the Visit Leader.

-For Early Years/Foundation Stage pupils, where it is assessed that the pupil cannot self-manage their inhaler, Group Leaders will ensure that staff keep the inhalers for pupils allocated to them.
+For Early Years/Foundation Stage pupils, where it is assessed that the pupil cannot selfmanage their inhaler, the Visit Leader will ensure that staff keep the inhalers for pupils allocated to them.
 All doses administered need to be recorded.